 I believe two or three days are just about right for Seville, but there is so much more to discover in southern Spain, if you are staying longer, I would certainly recommend hiring a car to discover more of this amazing region.
 A road trip around Andalusia can lead to some wonderful experiences.

 Feel free to mix and match the order of events if you are trying to fit everything in with pre-made plans during your weekend in Seville.
+Oh, and make sure you have your walking shoes as it is all on foot.

 Relax in Maria Luisa Park & Plaza de España